Vijayanagara architecture: Temples

 The Mandapas are built on square or polygonal plinths with carved friezes that are four to five feet high and have ornate stepped entrances on all four sides with miniature elephants or with Yali balustrades (parapets).
 The Mantapas are supported by ornate pillars.
 The 1,000-pillared style with large halls supported by numerous pillars was popular.
 The 1,000-pillared Jain basadi at Mudabidri is an example.
 Larger temples have a separate shrine for the female deity.
 Some examples of this are the Hazara Rama, Balakrishna and Vitthala temples at Hampi.

 Some shrines in the Vitthalapura area inside Vijayanagara were consecrated specifically for Tamil Alwar saints and for the great Vaishnava saint, Ramanujacharya.
 Architecturally they are different in that each shrine has an image depicting the saint for whose worship the temple was built.
 Each shrine has its own enclosure and a separate kitchen and pilgrim-feeding hall.
 The water storage tank inside the royal center, the [stepwell stepped tank] called "Pushkarni", is a recent archaeological discovery.
 The stepped tank is fashioned with finished chlorite schist slabs arranged in a symmetrical formation with steps and landings descending to the water on all four sides.
 This is clearly a Western Chalukya-Hoysala style tank and is seen in many parts of present-day Karnataka.
-The inscriptions on the slabs indicate the material was brought from outside the Vijayanagara area.

-Other temples in Karnataka

-While the empire is well known for its monuments in the regal capital Vijayanagara (a UNESCO World Heritage Site), it also built temples in other regions of Karnataka including the coastal region (called Karavali) where the Vijayanagara idiom mingled with local styles.
-A List of these temples and their approximate time of construction is given in the article List of Vijayanagara era temples in Karnataka.

-Temples in Andhra Pradesh

-In Andhra Pradesh the empire built the Mallikarjuna Temple at Srisailam, Upper Narasimha Temple and Lower Narasimha Temple at Ahobilam, Veera Bhadra Temple at Lepakshi and Venkateswara Temple at Tirupati and others.
-In Tamil Nadu the empire built the Vijayaraghava Permal temple modeled after the famous temples at Tirupati with statues of Krishnadevaraya in Thayar Sanithi pillars facing each other.